Ryan Edwards-Board Chair

 Cameron Freberg is a Utility Strategist for Electric Vehicles & Emerging Technologies at Austin Energy and has experience working across many areas in the utility industry.
 His work at Austin has supported program development and operations around new technologies to include energy storage, electric vehicles, demand response, marketing campaign development, and serving as a liaison for new technology initiatives with academia, industry, and the community.
 Previously, Cameron worked in the Energy Research and Technology Initiatives department at CPS Energy in San Antonio.
 Cameron holds a Master’s degree in Public Administration with a focus on Urban and Environmental Planning from Texas State University.

-Sarah Pendergast-Student Board Member
+Topher Lancaster-Student Board Member